 Black & Decker LST136 specifications:

 Type: Battery operated

 2. Greenworks 21212 13″, 4-Amp Corded String Trimmer

 It’s light, it’s compact, and it’s ergonomically designed to make it very easy to use.
 All told, the Greenworks 21212 13″, 4-Amp Corded String Trimmer is undoubtedly the best electric weed eater for small lawns and gardens available today.

 Yet don’t just take our word for it, check out these features:

 At its core, the Greenworks 21212 is powered by a 5.5 Amp, 120V motor with a 13-inch cutting path, making it highly effective for cutting through tough grass and easy to use with the firm handle.

 Since they need to be plugged into the mains, an electric string trimmer like the Greenworks 21212 is best suited for smaller lawns like this one.

-Elsewhere, there’s an automatic line feed system which handily lets you know when the 0.65″ line runs out and needs replacing.
-This is very useful as it helps you avoids that familiar chore of starting your trimming work only to have to stop before you’ve even got started in order to replace the spool.
+Elsewhere, there’s an automatic line feed system which handily lets you know when the 0.65″ line feed runs out and needs replacing.
+This is very useful as it helps you avoids that familiar chore of starting your trimming work only to have to stop before you’ve even got started in order to replace the spool feed.